 - Are hibiscus plants easy to care for?

-- How do you keep a hibiscus plant blooming all year?
+- How do you take care of a hibiscus plant?

 What is a hibiscus?

 Member species are renowned for their large, showy flowers and those species are commonly known simply as hibiscus, or less widely known as rose mallow.
 Other names include hardy hibiscus, rose of sharon, and tropical hibiscus .
 The genus includes both annual and perennial herbaceous plants, as well as woody shrubs and small trees.